rimchang/Faster-RCNN-Pytorch-Simple/README.md

 Since the program loading the data in `FRCNN/input` by default, you can set the data path as following.

-# this repo is not completed. it's performance is low than other rep
+# this repo is not completed. it's performance is low than other repo

 ### Result
 1000 epochs